Improving ZHA network stability

 Situation

 The ZHA network had trouble keeping battery-powered nodes online for a while.
-Xiaomi presence sensor Especially the various Xiaomi sensors has issues staying connected and required periodic repairing.
-These are known to have trouble with certain routers, and also not all Xiaomi sensors had issues.
-And they also had issues on the deCONZ network occasionally.
+Especially the various Xiaomi sensors have issues staying connected and require periodic re-pairing.
+These are known to have trouble with certain routers, and not all Xiaomi sensors had issues.
+They also had issues on the deCONZ network occasionally.
 So initially it seemed to be mainly related to those motion sensors.

 I had also been seeing the following log message for a while, but it disappeared over time.